nginxinc/nginx-plus-go-client/README.md

 ## Using the Client

 1. Import `github.com/nginxinc/nginx-plus-go-client/client` into your go project.
-2. Use your favourite vendor tool to add this to your `/vendor` directory in your project.
+2. Use your favorite vendor tool to add this to your `/vendor` directory in your project.

 ## Testing